DOPPLER QUADRILATERAL

 d5=(c±v2).tΔ

-(c±v): The speed of the signal that the plane sends to the other plane relative to the plane
+(c±v): The speed of the signal sent to the other plane according to the plane.

-(c±v1): The speed of the signal going towards the plane at the bottom relative to the observer on the ground
+(c±v1): The speed of the signal going to the lower plane according to the ground observer.

-(c±v2): The speed of the signal going towards the plane at the top relative to the observer on the ground
+(c±v2): The speed of the signal going to the upper plane according to the ground observer.

 As a general rule;

-The line that connects the positions of the two reference systems at the moment the signal is sent is the line that determines the travel time of the signal.
-As this line is valid and mutual for both the reference systems, travel time of the signal is the same for both the reference systems.
-The signal reaches its target by covering a distance that is at the same length with this line at c speed.
-Therefore, travel time is independent of the speeds and directions of reference systems.
+The line connecting the current positions of the two reference systems at the time of signal emission determines the signal arrival time.
+Since this line is valid and unique for both reference systems, the signal arrival time is the same for both reference systems.
+The signal reaches its target by traveling a distance equal to this line at the speed of c.
+Therefore, the arrival time is independent of the speeds and directions of the reference systems.

-By using the line that connects the arrival points of the signal and the travel time, relative to the reference system that sends the signal, we can find the speed of the signal that is sent to another reference system.
-This value is the same for both reference systems.
+By connecting the signal arrival points with a line and using the signal arrival time, we can find the speed of the signal sent by the reference system to the other reference system.
+This value will be the same for both reference systems.